Choosing the right tradesperson to fix your chimney or fireplace

 The quote should also make clear if the customer is expected to pay for any materials upfront - for example the stove itself.

-Make sure you get the same information from all the tradesmen you’re considering - so you can compare like-with-like.
+Make sure you get the same information from all the tradespeople you’re considering - so you can compare like-with-like.
 And if you think the quote is missing any detail, don’t be afraid to ask.

-The other week, a lady told me that another tradesman she’d spoken to was planning to throw a rope round her chimney and abseil up it onto the roof!
+The other week, a lady told me that another tradesperson she’d spoken to was planning to throw a rope round her chimney and abseil up it onto the roof!
 That’s obviously not going to be safe.

 I have scaffolding I use when I need to.
 I don’t actually use cherry-pickers, because the way you need to pull a liner up a chimney, a cherry-picker isn’t much good for that.